-Recognized as a top whistleblower and employment lawyer by Washingtonian Magazine and other peer-reviewed publications, David J. Marshall has successfully represented hundreds of whistleblowers and other employees, including those in the nuclear, financial, pharmaceutical and medical-device industries, as well those alleging fraud in government contracts.
-He is rated by Martindale-Hubbell as “AV Preeminent,” its highest possible peer review rating.
+Recognized as a top whistleblower lawyer by Super Lawyers, Washingtonian Magazine and The Best Lawyers in America©, David J. Marshall has successfully represented hundreds of whistleblowers and other employees in the financial, pharmaceutical, nuclear, aviation, railroad, healthcare, medical-device, retail and other industries.
+He is rated by Martindale-Hubbell as “AV Preeminent,” its highest possible peer-review rating.

 From 1981 to 1984 Mr. Marshall practiced as a staff attorney with the Political Rights Defense Fund, where he represented trade unionists and political activists nationwide in civil liberties, free speech, defamation, and political asylum litigation.
 He then worked as a steelworker, garment worker, freight railroad conductor, and refinery worker for 12 years, and was a rank-and-file union activist in some of the nation’s largest industries and unions.
 He returned to the full-time practice of law in Washington, D.C., in 1997.

 Mr. Marshall has appeared in numerous national and local media.
-He speaks frequently at legal conferences as an expert on whistleblower law, has written extensively on employment and whistleblower issues, and has provided comments and training to government agencies regarding pending changes to the nation’s whistleblower laws.
+He speaks frequently at legal conferences as an expert on whistleblower law, has written extensively on whistleblower issues, and has provided comments and training to government agencies regarding developments in the nation’s whistleblower laws.

-Mr. Marshall received his Bachelor of Arts degree, summa cum laude, from Emory University, and his J.D. degree from Harvard Law School, where he graduated cum laude.
+Mr. Marshall received his Bachelor of Arts degree, summa cum laude, from Emory University, attended the University of St. Andrews in Scotland as the first Bobby Jones Scholar, and earned his J.D. degree from Harvard Law School, where he graduated cum laude.